hugesuccess/gswtf/chp1/README.md

  - Each level corresponds to a different area of the cerebral cortex

 ### TensorFlow
- - "Tensor" =  multi-dimensional arrays
+ - "Tensor" =  multi-dimensional array
+ - Defining, optimizing, and efficiently calculating mathematical expressions involving multi-dimensional arrays
+ - Programming support of deep neural networks and machine learning techniques
+ - TensorFlow will figure out which parts of the computation should be moved to the GPU

 ### Python
  - Programming!
 Yay!